 The Stokes Purple Sweet Potato is extremely high in antioxidants, similar to other purple superfoods like acai, blueberries and purple corn.
 Like other sweet potato varieties, it has a low glycemic index which essential for diabetics.

 Monterrey pears are a large variety from northern Mexico, botanically a cultivar of Pyrus pyrifolia.
 The Asian pear hybrid was selected from the tree of a popular southern Texas variety.
 Monterrey pears are a cross of European pear and a Japanese pear.

 |Garcia Organic Farms|

-Reed avocados are available at some farmers markets in early fall until early winter.
+Reed avocados are available at some farmers markets in the summer months and early fall, or even early winter.

 People have spotted Reed Avocados using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.